These medications could be affecting your gut health...

 What's more, researchers found that some bacteria actually develop a resistance to non-antibiotic medications similarly to how they do with antibiotics, meaning that we've likely been contributing to widespread antibiotic resistance without realizing it—just by utilizing common, everyday medicines.

-The Good News: The Role of Bacteria in Treatment Effectiveness
+The Good News: The Role of Bacteria in Treatment

 Similarly, the relationship between bacteria and mental health medications may explain why some of these medicines take a couple of weeks to kick in.
-It appears that the medications work in part because of their effects on the gut microbiome, which makes sense given that your gut microbiome has a direct line to your brain via the gut-brain axis, and plays a huge role in the production and regulation of your hormones.9
+It appears that the medications work in part because of their effects on the gut microbiome, which makes sense given that your gut microbiome has a direct line to your brain via the gut-brain axis, and plays a huge role in supporting the production and balance of your hormones.9

 By further understanding how medications work with bacteria, we can optimize them to be more effective treatments that make the most of their bacterial allies.